Tolerance, Identity, and Difference in Amsterdam

 Note: participating students will be required to register for CHID 298 in Winter quarter (two credits, CR/NC).

-This program contextualizes these debates by exploring the concept of tolerance in narratives of Dutch national history and in contemporary debates about the place of religion, race, gender, and sexuality in Dutch identity.
-Together with partners in the Netherlands, we will explore Dutch ideas and practices of tolerance and reflect on how these historical legacies are mobilized in contemporary debates over national identity.
+Following pre-departure coursework during Winter quarter, this intensive, two-week Spring Break program contextualizes these debates by critically exploring the discourse of tolerance in the narratives of Dutch national history and in contemporary debates about the place of religion, race, gender, and sexuality in Dutch identity.
+Using Amsterdam as our site of analysis, we will interrogate Dutch ideas and practices of tolerance and learn how race and religion are mobilized in contemporary debates over national identity.
+We will meet with Dutch academics, politicians, and local activists, and students will be asked to reflect on how these discussions intersect with their own experiences, both abroad and at home.

 Courses